 If you like to take baths, the best way to filter your bath water is to get a high-quality shower filter, and then use the shower head to fill your bathtub.

 - This shower filter removes at least 90% of free chlorine and reduces hydrogen sulfide, VOCs, microorganisms, scale and water-soluble heavy metals such as lead, mercury and iron.
-It also reduces fluoride.
 It does not remove chloramines.

-If you want to remove free chlorine, sediment, VOCs, and chloramines, use both of these filters together.
+Pro Tip: If you want to remove free chlorine, sediment, metals, VOCs, and chloramines, connect both of these filters together.
+You won’t believe the difference!

 Garden Water Filters

 Don’t forget about your garden!
 The chlorine and other chemicals in tap water can kill all the good micro-organisms in your soil.
-You can prevent this by using a BPA- and phthalate-free garden hose, using collected rain water to water your garden, as well as filtering your tap water at the hose spigot.
+You can prevent this by using a BPA- and phthalate-free garden hose, using collected rain water to water your garden, and filtering your tap water at the hose spigot.

 Whole House Filters